Braunson/DIE/README.md

 ## Rationale
 **Internet Explorer** has devoured lifetimes of [person-hours](https://en.wikipedia.org/wiki/Man-hour).
 It is time for humanity to move on.
-This tiny library can help.
+DIE.js can help.

 ## Usage
 Include DIE.js and call `window.DIE(n)`, where `n` is the minimum version of IE you wish to support.
 If IE is detected below `n`, this library gives friendly upgrade instructions to the user.
-Calling `window.DIE()` sets `window.DIE.ieVersion` and `window.DIE.isDead`, a bool indicating if browser is supported.
 `window.DIE` exposes its functions so it can be used any way you like.
+`window.DIE.getIEVersion` should detect IE <= 11.

-## :heart:
+## We :heart: the web
 DIE.js is a project of respect and love, not of snark and hate.
 We the web's developers wish to deliver a modern web experience that delights and empowers its users, but reliance on obsolete tools is hindering innovation.